-Through the Statewide Transportation Improvement Program, MoDOT continues to program millions of dollars in safety improvements each year, including curve improvements, high friction surface treatment, paved shoulders, rumble strips and intersection improvements such as J-Turns, turn lanes and pedestrian accommodations.
+Through the Statewide Transportation Improvement Program, MoDOT continues to program millions of dollars in safety improvements each year, including curve improvements, high friction surface treatment, paved shoulders, rumble strips and intersection improvements including J-Turns, turn lanes, roundabouts and pedestrian accommodations.
 These improvements are being identified through a data-driven, benefit-cost analysis to maximize the return on investment.
-On average, the state sees a six to one return on investment with these improvements.
-In addition, MoDOT continues to take advantage of federal safety funds for educational and enforcement programs to reduce poor driving behaviors.
-These programs allow other safety partners in the state to get involved in effort to move Missouri toward zero deaths.
-MoDOT will continue evaluating and implementing programs that successfully reach new audiences and prioritize a culture of highway safety in Missouri.
+In addition, MoDOT continues to invest in educational and enforcement programs to reduce the occurrence of poor driving behaviors.
+The Buckle Up Phone Down campaign now has more than 9,930 pledges from individuals and participation from more than 474 organizations.
+MoDOT will continue implementing programs to reach new audiences and improve the culture of highway safety in Missouri.